csorianot/godmc_wiki/Process-phenotypes.md

 **IMPORTANT**:
 - This script also generates plots of the phenotypes.
 Please check that the plots in `results/03/ewas_phenotypes.pdf` look sane.
+- If you have **cord blood samples**, you don't need to run this script.

 ### Test the genotype and phenotype quality